 Daijinryu (Great God Dragon)

 A dragon god who's tasked to keep the peace across the universe.
-And since the battle between the Gohma and the Dairangers threatens to distrupt that peace, he comes to earth to interfere.
-Unfortunately, Daijinryu no concept of neither good nor evil, and is even willing to wipe out humanity to stop the conflict between the two factions.
+And since the battle between the Gorma and the Dairangers threatens to disrupt that peace, he comes to Earth to interfere.
+Unfortunately, Daijinryu has no concept of neither good nor evil, and is even willing to wipe out humanity to stop the conflict between the two factions.

 - Above Good and Evil: Literally.
 Its task is to preserve peace.
 Concepts like good and evil are alien to it.

-- Attack of the 50-Foot Whatever: He makes the typical Super Sentai monster look tiny in comparison.
+- Attack of the 50-Foot Whatever: More like Attack Of The 1500 Foot Whatever, as he makes the typical grown Super Sentai monster and mecha look tiny in comparison.